 If you wish to return to work earlier than the expected return date, you must provide a written notice to vary the leave and must give your Line Manager (copied to your HR Advisor) at least eight weeks’ notice of your date of early return.
 This will count as one of your three notifications.
 If you have already used your three notifications to book and/or vary leave then the University does not have to accept your notice to return early but may do if it is considered to be reasonably practicable to do so.

-On returning to work after SPL, you are entitled to return to the same job if your combined leave period (comprising of maternity/adoption leave and SPL) amounts to 26 weeks or less.
-The same job is the one you occupied immediately before commencing maternity/adoption leave and the most recent period of SPL, on the same terms and conditions of employment as if you had not been absent.
+On returning to work after SPL, you are entitled to return to the same job if your combined leave period (comprising of maternity or adoption leave and SPL) amounts to 26 weeks or less.
+The same job is the one you occupied immediately before commencing maternity or adoption leave and the most recent period of SPL, on the same terms and conditions of employment as if you had not been absent.
 This is unaffected by unpaid parental leave of up to four weeks being taken as well.

-If your maternity/adoption leave and SPL amounts to 26 weeks or more in total, you are normally entitled to return to the same job you held before commencing the last period of leave or, if this is not reasonably practicable, to another job which is both suitable and appropriate and on terms and conditions no less favourable.
+If your maternity or adoption leave and SPL amounts to 26 weeks or more in total, you are normally entitled to return to the same job you held before commencing the last period of leave or, if this is not reasonably practicable, to another job which is both suitable and appropriate and on terms and conditions no less favourable.

-If you also take a period of unpaid parental leave of 4 weeks or less this will have no effect on you right to return and you will still be entitled to return to the same job as you occupied before taking the last period of leave if the aggregate weeks of maternity/paternity/adoption and SPL do not exceed 26 weeks.
+If you also take a period of unpaid parental leave of four weeks or less this will have no effect on you right to return and you will still be entitled to return to the same job as you occupied before taking the last period of leave if the aggregate weeks of maternity, paternity, adoption and SPL do not exceed 26 weeks.

-If a parent takes a period of 5 weeks of unpaid parental leave, even if the total aggregate weeks of maternity/paternity/adoption and SPL do not exceed 26 weeks, you will be entitled to return to the same job you held before commencing the last period of leave or, if this is not reasonably practicable, to another job which is suitable and appropriate and on terms and conditions no less favourable.
+If a parent takes a period of five weeks of unpaid parental leave, even if the total aggregate weeks of maternity, paternity, adoption and SPL do not exceed 26 weeks, you will be entitled to return to the same job you held before commencing the last period of leave or, if this is not reasonably practicable, to another job which is suitable and appropriate and on terms and conditions no less favourable.

 In certain situations, an employee’s rights and requirements regarding SPL and ShPP may change.
 In these circumstances the University will abide by any statutory obligations.